threefoldtech/info_grid/src/faq/faq.md

 There are 2 ways to create a twin:

-You can create a twin via the ThreeFold Dashboard portal.
-See those related documentations for more information: [Polkadot Extension account](../getstarted/TF_Dashboard/TF_Dashboard.md#create-polkadot-extension-account) and [Create a Farm](../farmers/3node_building/1_create_farm.md).
+You can create a twin via the [ThreeFold Dashboard](../dashboard/wallet_connector.md).

 You can also create a twin via the ThreeFold Connect app.
 Indeed, a twin is automatically generated while creating a farm.
 Note that, in this case, the twin will be created on mainnet.